List of Molde FK records and statistics

 Molde FK is a Norwegian professional football club based in Molde, Møre og Romsdal.
 The club was founded as International in 1911.
 The club changed its name to Molde in 1915.
 Molde FK currently play in the Eliteserien, the top tier of Norwegian football.
 They have not been out of the top tier since 2007.
 They have been involved in European football several times since their first time in 1975.
 In 1999 Molde became the second Norwegian club to enter the UEFA Champions League.

 This list encompasses the major honours won by Molde FK and records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records club's attendance records, both at Molde Idrettspark, their home until 1997 season, and Aker Stadion, their home from 1998 and forward.

 The club's record appearance maker is Daniel Berg Hestad, who made 666 competitive appearances between 1993 and 2016, and the club's record goalscorer is Jan Fuglset, who scored 164 goals between 1963 and 1982.

 Honours

 Molde FK's first major trophy was the 1994 Norwegian Football Cup where Lyn were beaten 3–2 in the final.
-Their most recent trophy came in November 2022, when they won Eliteserien for the fifth time.
+Their most recent trophy came in December 2023, when they won the Norwegian Cup for the sixth time.